How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Because that happens, and you don’t want that to happen to you.
 You want to know that you’re on the same page as someone.
 It’s also important to have expectations regarding how often we want to see each other.

 How are we going to make this happen?
 Maybe, you know, one month I will go to you, the ex you come to me another time we in the middle, what are the expectations here?
-Because there needs to be an effort made on both sides, you see each other somewhat consistently, as consistently as you possibly can, and you are both working towards this end goal, and the purpose is you guys in the same place.
+Because there needs to be an effort made on both sides, you see each other somewhat consistently, as consistently as you possibly can, and you are both working towards this end goal, and the purpose is you guys are in the same place.

 16. Enjoy Your Life